 $ systemctl start httpd

 We can stop a service or daemon with the

 systemctl command.
 In this example, we will stop service named

 Start Service At Boot

-To enable a service start in startup use systemctl enable httpd.
-It creates a softlink for current initlevel which is multi-user
+To enable a service starts in startup use systemctl enable httpd.
+It creates a soft link for the current init level which is multi-user

 Disable Service Startup At Boot